Editor's note: Updated on 2.11.20 with the most up-to-date information.

 What information is collected in the EEO-1 report?

 The EEO-1 report is not new — it dates all the way back to 1966.
-However, it’s undergone a few changes over the years, the most recent of which requires employers to provide more detailed data.
-The report now includes two components:
+However, it’s undergone a few changes over the years, the most recent of which required employers to provide more detailed data.
+The report includes two components, the second of which is not required in 2020.
+Here’s what you need to know:

 - Component 1 requires that employers report the number of employees (headcount) who work for the business, organized by job category, race/ethnicity and sex.
 This is the data that qualifying employers are already used to providing.
 Below is a sample of what the Component 1 data report looks like.

-- Component 2 requires that employers report employee earnings and hours worked in 12 pay bands by race/ethnicity and sex in each of the current EEO job categories.
-Below is a sample of the new Component 2 report that will require employees’ pay data.
+- Component 2 asks that employers report employee earnings and hours worked in 12 pay bands by race/ethnicity and sex in each of the current EEO job categories.
+Originally the EEOC planned to collect both Component 1 and Component 2 data every year.
+However, the EEOC confirmed that it’s ditching the Component 2 data moving forward and will go back to only collecting Component 1 data.

 Is the required EEO-1 data available in Orbit Solutions?